Most interesting landmarks of Zimbabwe

 - Victoria Falls Bridge – Matabeleland and Zambia, Southern State.
 Steel parabolic arch bridge near Victoria Falls.
 The longest span is 156.5 m, bridge was constructed in 1905.

-Described wonders of Zimbabwe
+Described landmarks of Zimbabwe

 Zimbabwe is gorgeous country with rich array of natural and man made heritage.
 Highlights of Zimbabwe are: